Thursday, October 03, 2024

 Saving Your Life

 This is a familiar site in NJ in the spring.
-This pair of horseshoe crabs are involved in important work.
+These are horseshoe crabs involved in important work.
 They could be saving your life.

-Horseshoe crab blood is worth about $15,000 a quart.
+One quart of horseshoe crab blood can sell for $15,000 to $60,000.
 The pharmaceutical industry uses the blood to test for impurities in drugs and medical devices--everything from injectable medication to stents.
-So far, there is NOTHING else as reliable as the blue blood of these prehistoric creatures.
-No one has invented anything to replace it either.
+So far, there is nothing else as reliable as the blue blood of these prehistoric creatures.
 It's highly accurate.

 So although I wasted some of my writing time in unnecessary research, I gained a new respect for the lowly horseshoe crabs.
 I was reminded of it when I saw an article in the Asbury Park Press, "Rutgers lab churning out baby horseshoe crabs."